Mission:

 Vision:

-Connection Circle strives to create an environment where everyone is welcome to organize or participate in activities.
+Connection Centre strives to create an environment where everyone is welcome to organize or participate in activities.
 Bringing people from diverse backgrounds together fosters understanding and respect.
 The organization promotes cultural representation, democracy, and offers space for self-criticism and new initiatives.
-Reliability and consistency are paramount, and Connection Circle strives to be a safe, accessible, and representative space for everyone.
+Reliability and consistency are paramount, and Connection Centre strives to be a safe, accessible, and representative space for everyone.

 Codes of conduct in the cultural sector: